 Blanca, her husband, and their four children lost their apartment and all their possessions in the fires.
 Her husband also lost his job when his employer burned down.
 UndocuFund’s initial grant helped them cover a down payment on a new apartment, allowing them to move out of her sister’s home, and a later payment helped them replace lost possessions.

-Check out the photos from our first application workshop!
+Below are photos from our first application workshop.
 Many thanks to the 100-plus volunteers who made it possible for us to hold 30 such clinics.